-DHEC will report both confirmed and probable cases and deaths of COVID-19
+South Carolina will report both confirmed and probable cases and deaths of COVID-19

 This makes South Carolina the 23rd state in the country to follow recent recommendations from the Centers for Disease Control and Prevention to report this information.

 There are currently zero probable deaths in the state, and five cumulative probable cases: June 14, York County (1); June 15, Lexington (1) and Richland (1) counties; June 16, Richland County (2).
-This new information is available on DHEC's Testing Data & Projections webpage.
+This new information is available on DHEC's